5 ways cyberattacks can damage a company's reputation

 Negative media coverage

-When a high-profile cyberattack occurs, it often attracts media attention, especially when it involves well-known organizations or a large number of affected customers.
+Major cyberattacks can often get a lot of media attention.
+This is especially true if it involves well-known organizations or affects many customers.
 This negative publicity can further erode public trust in the company and its ability to protect sensitive information.

 Impact on stock prices and financial loss